benmclaren/personal-site/ben_personal_site/content/articles/about-blocks.md

 ---
-title: "Using blocks with yield"
+title: 'Using blocks with yield'
 date: 2020-01-13T12:07:53Z
 author: Ben McLaren
-draft: false
+draft: true
-excerpt: "Notes on the Le Wagon Iteratros & Blocks About Blocks exercise"
+excerpt: 'Notes on the Le Wagon Iteratros & Blocks About Blocks exercise'
 ---

 **Notes on the Le Wagon Iteratros & Blocks About Blocks exercise**